Member Directory

 Freelance editor/proofreader Website A freelance editor, copy editor and proofreader based in the UK, I am keen to chase my irrepressible interest in obituaries.
 Pamela Schuckman

 Freelance obituary writer Obituaries have fascinated me since I was a child, but I am not someone whom you'd describe as "morbid."
 Hardly!
 Rather, I see an obit as another personal-interest story, an abbreviated feature on a person who is no longer around to enjoy the attention one gets from "being in the paper."
 While my professional work has focused on wellness and medical information management, I decided to offer obituary writing services on a freelance basis after a treasured friend honored me with the request to write her obituary.
 To witness, up close, the impact that a loved one's obituary has on the survivors -- especially when it is written to capture the details of a young person's life -- is humbling.
 I hope that I can provide that for others.
-Joseph Scott
+Matt Schudel

 Freelance Obituary Writer For the past 11 years, I have been the chief of the Report Development Division at the National Transportation Safety Board.
 With 34 years of federal service (near retirement), I am interested in pursuing my next career as a professional obituary writer.
 Stephen Segal